Easy 5-Minute Manicure

 To copy the look of Victoria's Secret models, I maintain natural-looking nails.
 I do my own manicure at home with no nail polish.
 It takes less than 5 minutes a week, and my nails are healthy and never brittle.

-How to Get a Natural Looking Manicure at Home: Step by Step Instructions
+How to Get Natural Looking Nails: Step by Step at Home Manicure Instructions

-Here’s a DIY at-home manicure guide to get healthy, shiny nails at home.
+Here’s a DIY at-home manicure guide to get healthy, shiny, natural looking nails at home.
 All within 5 minutes once a week using five simple manicure products.

-Follow steps 1 through 5 for an easy at-home and natural looking manicure.
+Follow steps 1 through 5 for an easy at-home manicure that results in natural looking nails.

 1. Step #1 for Natural-Looking Manicure at Home: Apply Nail Polish Remover